Scripting with Kotlin

 println(items.joinToString(separator = "\n- ", prefix = "- "))

-The script may be executed with the following command:
+The script can be executed with the following command:

 kotlin rssreader.main.kts [feed URL]